 The 100th Regiment ‘s Corps of Drums is looking for a talented individual who is passionate about music, has an interest in history, and seeking a unique challenge.

-To interpret the role of an early 19th-century British Drum Major by leading the Corps of Drums; playing period music on a rope-tension snare drum, fife or bugle; executing military drills and manoeuvres; providing lectures to visitors; participating in historical dramatizations and parades in a period uniform; and conducting research of historical documents relating to music.
+To interpret the role of an early 19th-century British Drum Major by leading the Corps of Drums while marching with a mace; executing military drills and manoeuvres; providing lectures to visitors; participating in historical dramatizations and parades in a period uniform; and conducting research of historical documents relating to music.